deepakkapse/Placement_Resources/README.md

    <li>https://developerfolio.js.org/</li>
   </ol>

-  *NOTE: IF you are applying for particular roles then search in google for that particular role related resume and build on Top of it*
+  *NOTE:.
+IF you are applying for particular roles then search in google for that particular role related resume and build on Top of it*

   **Aptitude:**
 <ol>